RightScale-IT/rightscale_cookbooks/cookbooks/db_mysql/README.md

-# RightScale MySQL Database Cookbook
+# RightScale MariaDB Database Cookbook

 ## DESCRIPTION:

 This cookbook is available at [https://github.com/rightscale/rightscale_cookbooks](https://github.com/rightscale/rightscale_cookbooks).

-Provides the MySQL implementation of the 'db' resource to install and manage MySQL database stand-alone servers and clients.
+Provides the MariaDB implementation of the 'db' resource to install and manage MariaDB database stand-alone servers and clients.

 ## REQUIREMENTS: